How to Prevent RNase Contamination in Proteinase K?

-RNase is a nuclease, which is an enzyme that breaks down nucleic acids such as RNA and DNA into smaller units.
-Nucleases are present in every cell, and upon lysis during an extraction procedure, these enzymes come into contact with precious DNA and RNA.
+RNase is a ribonuclease, which is an enzyme that specifically breaks down RNA.
+Nucleases are present in every cell, and upon lysis during an extraction procedure, these enzymes come into contact with precious DNA and RNA, with RNases targeting RNA and DNases targeting DNA.

 In order to prevent RNase contamination, let’s first look at common places where contamination is likely to happen: